 Location: West Iceland

-This is a great day adventure to add to your itinerary if you’re traveling north from Reykjavík to visit the Snæfellsnes peninsula.
+Borgarfjörður is a great place to add to your itinerary if you’re traveling north from Reykjavík to the Snæfellsnes Peninsula.
 It stretches from the Borgarfjörður fjord to Húsafell, the most inland farm settlement in the region.

-Don’t miss: Having a wander around the village of Reykholt, being in awe of the power of the Deildartunguhver hot spring, and seeing the Hraunfossar and Barnafoss waterfalls.
+Don’t miss: Wandering around Reykholt village, admiring the power of the Deildartunguhver hot spring, and seeing the Hraunfossar and Barnafoss waterfalls.

 4. Reykjavík and surroundings